deeheber/Rock-Paper-Scissors-Chrome-Extension/readme.md

 ## Rock Paper or Scissors?

+> A computerized version of a classic handheld game.
+Created for serious competition, settling differences, or when you don’t have any coins for a coin toss

 Download and install on the Chrome app store [here](https://chrome.google.com/webstore/detail/rock-paper-scissors/ngdfhjfgdakniamhoodbaljgoaoollok)

-> A computerized spin on a classic game.

-Thanks for checking out my Chrome extention.
-I hope you find it fun to pass the time.
-Feel free to send any feedback or questions my way.

 Installation Instructions if you prefer to not download from the Chrome app store:
   1. Open Chrome and type “chrome://extensions” into the address bar